 May public holidays in London

-Londoners tend to get out and enjoy their city on bank holidays.
+Londoners tend to get out and enjoy their city on a public holiday.
 Banks are closed (hence the name) and so are schools and most businesses including doctors’ surgeries, although hospitals are open.
 Shops and restaurants tend to stay open on bank holidays these days, although shopping hours may be reduced.
 Transport services are often affected too.

 Most London attractions and theatres stay open for the Spring bank holidays, but check in advance for opening times and booking requirements.